Leire Baños

-Leire Baños Indakoetxea (born 29 November 1996) is a Spanish footballer who plays for Levante, mainly as a midfielder.
+Leire Baños Indakoetxea (born 29 November 1996) is a Spanish footballer who plays for Athletic Club in Liga F, mainly as a midfielder.
+She previously played for Real Sociedad and Levante.

 Club career

-She began her senior career at Oiartzun aged 15, soon being signed by Real Sociedad who added her to their squad immediately – although she was often introduced as a substitute, which occurred in around a quarter of the 200 or so Primera División fixtures she played for the San Sebastián side across eight seasons.
-She played the entirety of the final and claimed an assist for the winning goal as Erreala claimed their first major honour, the Copa de la Reina in 2018–19, and played an important role in two regional Copa Euskal Herria wins over local rivals Athletic Bilbao in 2019 and 2020.
+Baños began her senior career at Oiartzun aged 15, soon being signed by Real Sociedad who added her to their squad immediately – although she was often introduced as a substitute, which was the case for around 25% of the 200 or so Primera División fixtures she played for the San Sebastián side across eight seasons.
+She played the entirety of the final and claimed an assist for the winning goal as Erreala claimed their first major honour, the Copa de la Reina in 2018–19, beating Atlético Madrid, and played an important role in two regional Copa Euskal Herria wins over local rivals Athletic Club in 2019 and 2020.

 Having agreed a new contract with Real Sociedad in 2019 to run until 2021, Baños left upon the expiry of that deal and signed for fellow top tier club Levante.
+In the 2022–23 season, the Valencia-based side finished third and qualified for the UEFA Women's Champions League (they were eliminated in its first round by FC Twente); in 2023–24 they missed out on the same Liga F placing by a margin of one point behind Atlético.

+In June 2024 she joined Athletic Club on a three-year contract.